-Access to Donor Files is restricted for a period of 30 years after death of the donor to the Bishop, his delegates (including but not limited to the Bishop Suffragan, the Chancellor, the Director for Evangelism and Planned Giving/Stewardship, the Administrative Assistant for Evangelism and Planned Giving/Stewardship, the Treasurer, the Comptroller and the Archivist/Records Manager).
-Donors may have access to their individual files upon request to the Director of Evangelism and Planned Giving/Stewardship or the Administrative Assistant for Evangelism and Planned Giving/Stewardship.
+Access to Donor Files is restricted for a period of 30 years after death of the donor to the Bishop, his delegates (including but not limited to the Chancellor, the Canon for Stewardship & Development, the Administrative Assistant for Stewardship & Development, the Treasurer, the Canon for Finance and the Archivist/Records Manager).
+Donors may have access to their individual files upon request to the Canon for Stewardship & Development or the Administrative Assistant for Stewardship & Development.
 Anyone else, including representatives of civil authorities, will be referred to the Chancellor.
-30 years after death of the donor, limited access for research purposes may be granted at the Archivist's discretion if not otherwise restricted by the terms of the donation.
+Thirty (30) years after death of the donor, limited access for research purposes may be granted at the Archivist's discretion if not otherwise restricted by the terms of the donation.